koii-network/docs/develop/microservices-and-tasks/task-development-guide/executable-structure/validate-node.md

+---
+title: Validate Node
+description: The validate node function is passed to a helper function called `validateAndVoteOnNodes` where it will be run for each node that has made a submission.
+The validate node function will return true if the node is valid.
+image: static/img/thumbnail.png
+sidebar_label: Validate Node
+---

 # Validate Node

 The validate node function is passed to a helper function called `validateAndVoteOnNodes` where it will be run for each node that has made a submission.
 The validate node function will return true if the node is valid.
 The validate node function will be given the following params to validate a node:

-* K2 Submission data
+- K2 Submission data
-* Node Service URL (if present)
+- Node Service URL (if present)

 ## Types of Audits

-* Checking signed and uploaded data on IPFS using a CID submitted to K2
+- Checking signed and uploaded data on IPFS using a CID submitted to K2
-* Checking status of API endpoints on node
+- Checking status of API endpoints on node
-* Checking proof stored on nodes provided API endpoint
+- Checking proof stored on nodes provided API endpoint

 ## Example